SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 - **Privacy-Preserving Micropayments**: Clients can purchase credit bundles and spend them over time without creating a transaction history.

-- **Anonymous Ticketing**: Event organizers can issue transferable tickets that can be verified without tracking ownership changes.

-- **Resource Allocation**: Cloud services can allocate computational resources using credits while preserving client privacy.

 ## Protocol Overview

-The protocol involves two parties: an issuer (typically a service provider) and clients (users of the service).
-The interaction follows three main phases:
+The protocol involves two parties: an issuer (typically a service provider) and clients (typically users of the service).
+The interaction follows three main
+phases:

 1. **Setup**: The issuer generates a key pair and publishes the public key.